MichalKacprzak99/jarvis/README.md

 ## What is this project about?
 We all know the Iron Man, the genius.
 He created Jarvis during his lifetime.
-It was an artificial intelligence that helped him fight evil.
+It was artificial intelligence that helped him fight evil.
 This project is my approach to the subject of a personal assistant.

 ## Installation